• Skip to primary navigation

 Institutional Shuumi Land Tax

-The Institutional Shuumi Land Tax is a voluntary annual contribution that businesses, organizations, schools and religious groups that operate in traditional Lisjan Ohlone territory make to support the critical work of the Sogorea Te’ Land Trust.
+The Institutional Shuumi Land Tax is a voluntary annual contribution that businesses, organizations, schools and religious groups that operate in the Confederated Villages of Lisjan’s territory make to support the critical work of the Sogorea Te’ Land Trust.

 In addition, it’s a commitment to leverage institutional resources to support the work of the Sogorea Te’s core projects.
 Institutions own or rent large amounts of land and use a proportionate amount of local resources.
 This is an opportunity to enter into a restorative relationship with the local Indigenous community.

 Does your business, organization, school or religious group operate in the East Bay?
-If the answer is yes, you work on traditional Lisjan Ohlone land.
-Paying the Shuumi Land Tax is a small way for your organization to acknowledge this history of this land and contribute to its healing, to support the Ohlone community’s current work to create a vibrant future.
+If the answer is yes, your work happens on traditional Lisjan Ohlone land.
+Paying the Shuumi Land Tax is a small way for your organization to acknowledge the history of this land and contribute to its healing, to support the Confederated Villages of Lisjan’s current work to create a vibrant future.

 Calculate your Institutional Shuumi